appler1009/vscode-json-prettify/README.md

 ### 0.0.1

-Initial release of Prettify JSON
+Initial release of Pretty JSON

 - Shows prettified JSON in a separate panel
 - Implement real-time updates on selection change